Bunkai9448/digipet_PSP/FAQ & Bugs.md

 animation, and your digimon will be exhausted.
 That's a game feature, not related to the patch.
 *When you lose a battle, a line will appear in the bottom, you need to open the menu with O and do as asked.*

-- You can obtain only the original 8 digion partners, and all of them have the same number of digi-evo phases.<details><summary>See the number of wins required for each phase here:</summary>
+- There is a total of 52 digimons, including the digimon partners.
+All partners have the same number of digi-evo phases.<details><summary>See the number of wins required to unlock each phase here:</summary>
-10 > 15 > 20 </details> *There are a total of 52 digimons, including the digimon partners.*
+10 > 15 > 20 </details>

-- Each partner is obtained when you find them in the "Help" mode that appears seemingly random during walking time.
+- After the first, each partner joins when you find them in the "Help" mode that appears seemingly random during walking time.
 You need to win the battle for them to join, and there are certain moments when the help doesn't return a partner (this is due to the original programing, not related to the patch).